slevithan/regex/README.md

 4. UnicodeSets mode with flag <kbd>v</kbd>, an upgrade to <kbd>u</kbd> which improves case-insensitive matching and changes escaping rules within character classes, in addition to adding new features/syntax.
 </details>

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
-With a few key features — raw template strings, insignificant whitespace, comments, no auto capture, subexpressions as subroutines via `\g<name>`, and definition blocks via `(?(DEFINE)…)` — even long and complex regexes can be beautiful, grammatical, and easy to understand.
+With a few key features — raw template strings, insignificant whitespace, comments, no auto capture (and coming soon: definition blocks and subexpressions as subroutines) — even long and complex regexes can be beautiful, grammatical, and easy to understand.

 `Regex.make` adds all of these features and returns native `RegExp` instances.
-It always uses flag <kbd>v</kbd> (which is already a best practice for all new regular expressions) so you never forget to turn it on and don't have to worry about the differences in other parsing modes.
-And it adds context-aware and safe interpolation (of regexes, escaped strings, and partial pattern strings), along with atomic groups via `(?>…)` and recursion via `(?R)` up to a specified max depth.
-Combine all this with the existing strengths of modern JavaScript regular expressions, and `Regex.make` lets you create powerful, readable, grammatical regexes like you might not have seen before.
+It always uses flag <kbd>v</kbd> (already a best practice for new regexes) so you never forget to turn it on and don't have to worry about the differences in other parsing modes.
+And on top of that it gives you context-aware interpolation, escaping of interpolated strings, and atomic groups via `(?>…)`. <!--and recursion via `(?R)` up to a specified max depth.--> <!--Combine all this with the existing strengths of modern JavaScript regular expressions, and `Regex.make` lets you create powerful, readable, grammatical regexes like you might not have seen before.-->

 ## 🦾 New regex syntax

+### Atomic groups

+[Atomic groups](https://www.regular-expressions.info/atomic.html), written as `(?>…)`, automatically throw away all backtracking positions remembered by any tokens inside the group.
+They're most commonly used to prevent [catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html).

+`Regex.make` brings this much needed feature to native JavaScript regular expressions.

 > [!NOTE]
+> Atomic groups are based on the JavaScript [proposal](https://github.com/tc39/proposal-regexp-atomic-operators) for them as well as support in many other regex flavors.

+### Coming soon

-> These are coming soon in v1.1+.
+The following are planned for v1.1+.

 - Subexpressions as subroutines: `\g<name>`.
 - Definition blocks: `(?(DEFINE)…)`.
-- Atomic groups: `(?>…)`.
-ReDoS begone!
 - Recursion, up to a specified max depth: `(?R=N)`.

 <!--